sharduul/chalk/_drafts/2019-4-19-build-wealth-with-no-money.md

 Keep that quote in your mind forever.
 And follow the below actionable steps to get good at saving your hard earned money.

 #### Do not buy a new car
-- Buying new car is the main money-drainer these days.
+- Buying a new car is the main money-drainer these days.
 - You don't have to buy a new car to show off your promotion.
 - Buy a 2-5 year car.
 It works the same as the new one but has undergone its depreciation period.
 - Drive that car until it does not drive anymore.

 #### Housing and Renting
-- Don't waste your money on buying new house or renting a luxurious apartment.
+- Don't waste your money on buying a new house or renting a luxurious apartment.
 - Live below your means.
 - Live in a cheap house.
 Should be decent though.
-- Find a house which has gym in its community so that you don't have to spend extra.
+- Find a house which has a gym in its community so that you don't have to spend extra.

 #### Sleep before you buy
 - It lets your subconscious mind make up its mind on whether you really want it.